Uyarnthavargal: Plot

 Aarumugam and Aarthi are deaf-mute.
 They meet and fall in love and later get married.
-They get blessed with a child, but the child accidentally dies due to a petty thief.
-Devastated, Aarumugam and Aarthi's life comes back to normal after their second child is born.
-They take all cares in bringing up to him to be well educated.
+They get blessed with a child, but the child accidentally dies due to a petty thief which devastates the couple.
+Aarumugam and Aarthi's life comes back to normal after their second child is born.
+They take all care in bringing him up to be well educated.
 Ironically, their employer's daughter is also deaf-mute.
-They want to get their son married to the employer's daughter, but the son opposes it.
+They want to get their son married to the employer's daughter, but the son opposes the matrimonial alliance.